YourLabXYZ/PyPIxz/README.md

 ```
 {'name': 'pypixz', 'description': 'PyPIxz is a simple, modern, and easy-to-use solution for managing your Python dependencies.', 'latest_version': '1.1.2', 'project_url': 'https://pypi.org/project/PyPIxz/', 'pypi_url': 'https://pypi.org/project/PyPIxz/', 'specific_version_exists': True}
 ```

+> [!TIP]
+> If you need a much lighter version for specific needs you can use our [LITE version](https://github.com/YourLabXYZ/PyPIxz-LITE).

 > [!WARNING]
 > We recommend using PyPIxz LITE at the very beginning of your program to avoid running into the